Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/Layers/FeatureLayerShapefile/README.md

 ## Use case

 Shapefiles store location, shape and attributes of geospatial vector data.
-Shapefiles can be loaded directly into ArcGIS Runtime.
+Shapefiles can be loaded directly into your app using the ArcGIS Maps SDK for Qt.

 ## How to use the sample